-Sources of drinking water, both tap water and bottled water, include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
-As water travels over the surface of the land or through the earth, it dissolves naturally occurring minerals, and in some cases, radioactive materials.
+Source of drinking water, both tap water and bottled water include rivers, lakes, streams, ponds, reservoirs, springs and wells.
+As water travels over the surface of the land or through the earth, it dissolves naturally occurring minerals and in some cases, radioactive material.
 It can also pick up substances resulting from the presence of animals or from human activity.
 Contaminants that may be present in source water include the following:

-(A) Microbial contaminants, bacteria such as E coli, Cryptosporidium, Guardia, and viruses may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife.
+(A) Microbial contaminants, such as viruses, bacteria such as E coli, Cryptosporidium, and Guardia, may come from sewage treatment plants, septic system, agricultural livestock operations and wildlife.

-(B) Inorganic contaminants, such as salts and metals, can be naturally-occurring or result from urban storm water runoff, industrial or domestic waste discharges, oil and gas production, mining or farming.
+(B) Inorganic contaminants, such as salts and metals, can be naturally-occurring or result from urban storm water runoff, industrial or domestic waster discharges, oil and gas production, mining or farming.

-(C) Pesticides and herbicides may come from a variety of sources such as agriculture, urban storm water runoff, and residential use.
+(C) Pesticides and herbicides may come from a verity of sources such as agriculture, urban storm water runoff and residential use.

-(D) Organic chemical contaminants, including synthetic and volatile organic chemicals are by-products of industrial processes and petroleum production and can also come from gas stations, urban runoff, and septic systems.
+(D) Organic chemical contaminants, including synthetic and volatile organic chemicals are by-products of industrial process and petroleum production and can also come from gas stations, urban runoff and septic systems